 The PORT= option specifies a network port number to use.
 The PATH= option specifies the directory in which the server and table signature files are to be stored.
 The specified directory must exist on each machine in the cluster.
 The DATA= option specifies the name of a data set that is loaded into this LASR Analytic Server instance.
 (You do not need to specify the DATA= option at this time because you can add tables to the LASR Analytic Server instance at any stage of its life.)
-For more information about starting and using a LASR Analytic Server, see the SAS LASR Analytic Server: Administration Guide.
+For more information about starting and using a LASR Analytic Server, see the SAS LASR Analytic Server: Reference Guide.

 The NODES=ALL option in the PERFORMANCE statement specifies that the LASR Analytic Server run on all the nodes on the appliance.
 You can start a LASR Analytic Server on a subset of the nodes on an appliance, but this might affect whether high-performance analytical procedures can run alongside the LASR Analytic Server.
-For more information, see the section "Alongside-LASR Distributed Execution on a Subset of the Appliance Nodes" on page 19.
+For more information, see the section "Alongside-LASR Distributed Execution on a Subset of the Appliance Nodes" on page 23.

-Figure 2.5 shows the "Performance Information" table, which shows that the LASR procedure executes in distributed mode on 16 nodes.
+Figure 3.6 shows the "Performance Information" and "Data Access Information" tables, which show that the LASR procedure ran in distributed mode on 13 nodes and that the data were sent from the client to the appliance.